 This course provides a broad introduction to the full range of hand-building techniques and processes.
-Students will also gain basic knowledge of slip-casting, glazing, and kiln firing.
 Through assigned projects students examine the relationship of ideas to clay and construction methods.
-Students will also be introduced to current ceramic practices within the contemporary world.
-Technical information is presented through a series of discussions.
-(Prerequisite: FUND102) Studio Fee
+This course will provide technical information on ceramic processes and highlight contemporary ceramics as they relate to assignments through digital classroom presentations.
+(Prerequisite: FUND102) \Studio Fee